ptv-logistics/xserver.net-samples/README.md

 xservernet-bin
 ==============

-A bin of samples for [PTV xServer .NET](https://xserverinternet.azurewebsites.net/xserver.net/) that are not included in the SDK.
+A bin of samples for [PTV xServer .NET](https://xserverinternet.azurewebsites.net/xserver.net/).

 #### Also have a look on these projects for PTV xServer @.NET